CMMAI

 Color masterbatches can be:

-• Custom-made to match brand or product requirements
+• Custom-made shades tailored to match specific brand or product color requirements.

-• Universal colors for commonly used shades like black, white, red, or blue
+• Universal colors covering widely used tones such as black, white, red, and blue.

 White Masterbatch